aaronphaneuf/stitch_tracker/README.md

 ---

 **StitchTracker** is a cozy little app for knitters and crocheters who love keeping their projects organized.
 Create, track, and celebrate your progress all in one place.

 ---

 ## Overview

 StitchTracker lets you manage your knitting and crochet projects from start to finish.
 You can add materials, pattern links, and notes, and log your progress over time (with optional progress photos).

-It’s mobile-first, runs anywhere via Docker, and has both light and dark themes (32 in total!) so it always looks great -
-whether you’re working in bright sunlight or a late-night stitch session.
+It’s mobile-first, runs anywhere via Docker, and has both light and dark themes (32 in total!) so it always looks great - whether you’re working in bright sunlight or a late-night stitch session.

 ---

 ## Features

+### Projects

 - Create projects with:
   - Name, type (knit or crochet), tags, start and end dates
   - Materials (yarn, hook/needle size)
   - Pattern links or custom text input
   - General notes
--  Upload pattern files (PDF or image)
 - Track rows, stitches, and notes over time
 - Add optional progress photos for each log

--  Light and dark mode
--  Responsive, mobile-first design
--  Simple, clean interface using DaisyUI and TailwindCSS
--  Secure authentication using JWT tokens
+### Stash (Yarn Organization)
+- Log and organize your yarn by brand, colour, fiber, weight, yardage, and status
+- **Relaxing “stash tidy” mode**: a calm, drag‑and‑drop shelf for sorting skeins into bins

+### Progress & Insights
+- **GitHub‑style heatmap** of your stitching activity by day
+- Project timeline view with photo snippets

+### Personalization & Access
+- Choose a theme to suit your style (light/dark + DaisyUI themes)
--  Easy setup with Docker
+- **User management** with secure authentication (JWT)

----

 ## Tech Stack